ylpss-mslau/ylpss-mslau.github.io/index.md

   - Capturing camera image
   - Using TensorFlow mode trained by Teachable Machine to get an result (A, B, C, or D)
 - [Demo online quiz](demo_quiz.html)
+  - Showing the basic idea of the game without AI camera
+  - It fetches question bank in JSON format via a URL.
+  - It shows 10 random questions and let the user answers.
+  - At the end, it shows the final score.
 - [Demo JSON question bank](questions_v1.json)
   - [View this JSON file in onine editor](https://jsoneditoronline.org/#left=url.https%3A%2F%2Fylpss-mslau.github.io%2Fquestions_v1.json)
   - Prompt to generate the demo question bank: